Ankle Sprains and Strains

 • Dislocating tear damaging outer ankle joint

-• Non displaced fracture of fibula
+• Non-displaced fracture of the fibula

 • Joint lining (synovitis) chronic inflammation